frogtheastronaut/moose-os/README.md

-# SimpleM - Small Kernel Project
+## SimpleM - Basic OS Project

 Hi, welcome to the SimpleM project!
-This project has these features:
+This project has a few features, and I am adding more.
-- Simple bootloader
-- Commands to print text onto the VGA screen
-- Keyboard Support

 This is a hobby project of mine.
 Hopefully it can be of use to you.